coleygroup/pyscreener/README.md

 2. alternatively, and perhaps easier, is to copy the software to a directory that is already on your path.
 Typically this will be either `~/bin` or `~/.local/bin`.
 To see what directories are currently on your path, type `echo $PATH`.
 There will typically be a lot of directories on your path, and it is best to avoid creating files in any directory above your home directory ($HOME on most *nix-based systems)

 ### specifying an environment variable
-Due to some wonkiness with getting DOCK6 to work with `pyscreener`, it requires that the DOCK6 environment variable be set with the location of the DOCK6 parent folder (the folder that is unpacked after downloading the original zip file and contains both the bin/ and parameters/ subfolders.)
-To set the environment variable, enter the following command: `export DOCK6=<path/to/dock6>`.
+Due to some wonkiness with getting DOCK6 to work with `pyscreener`, it requires that the DOCK6 environment variable be set with the location of the DOCK6 parent folder (the folder that is unpacked after downloading the original zip file and contains both the `bin` and `parameters` subdirectories.)
+To set the environment variable, enter the following command: `export DOCK6=<path/to/dock6>`. (_note_: this environment vairable must always be set before running pyscreener, so it's probably best to place this inside your `.bashrc` or `.bash_profile`)

 __Note: both of the above steps must be satisifed before using `pyscreener`__